Joycey83/Paw-fect-Walks/README.md

     - ### First Time User
     1. As a first time user, I Should be able to quickly gain an outline of what Paw-fect Walks website is about via the Home page.
-    2. As a first time user, I want to be able to navigate through out the site with ease
+    2. As a first time user, I want to be able to navigate through out the site with ease.
     3. As a first time user, I want to be able to read customer reviews to hear their thoughts on the service that is provided so that I know that they can be trusted with my dogs.
     4. As a first time user, I should be able to get detailed information on different price packages that is on offer.
-    5. As a first time user, I should be able to contact the website and make a booking for walks or find out further information that is not listed on the website
+    5. As a first time user, I should be able to contact the website and make a booking for walks or find out further information that is not listed on the website.
-    6. As a first time user, I should be able to locate their social media links to see how trusted and known that they are in the local community
+    6. As a first time user, I should be able to locate their social media links to see how trusted and known that they are in the local community.

     - ### Returning Users
-    1. As a returning user, I want to be able to access more information regarding about the dog walking service that Paw-fect Walks will be providing on the website
+    1. As a returning user, I want to be able to access more information regarding about the dog walking service that Paw-fect Walks will be providing on the website.
     2. As a returning user, I want to be able to engage or be part with the Paw-fect Walk community communicating via different social media platforms such as Twitter etc.
-    3. As a returning user, they should be able to get an understanding of Paw-fect Walks company values
+    3. As a returning user, they should be able to get an understanding of Paw-fect Walks company values.
     - ### Frequent Users
-    1. As a frequent user, I want to be able to check if there are updated new price plans or updated new price packages
+    1. As a frequent user, I want to be able to check if there are updated new price plans or updated new price packages.
-    2. As a frequent user, I want to know if the website added any new information regarding about different service that they will provide in the future for example dog bording or dog sitting
+    2. As a frequent user, I want to know if the website added any new information regarding about different service that they will provide in the future for example dog bording or dog sitting.
-    3. As a frequent user, I want to know if there are any changes to the website or organisation
+    3. As a frequent user, I want to know if there are any changes to the website or organisation.
     ----
     # Design

+    + ## Colour Scheme
+    The colours that are choosen are predominantly made up of different variations of White, black and brown.
+This colour scheme was purposely chosen because this is the tri color of all breeds of dogs.
+I want this type of colour scheme flowing through out my site.